 Ray: I just love the way, what you just shared Beth, that if someone’s running a business, if someone is working in a business and has a boss, if they love Jesus, that’s going to really compel them to perform at a level that demonstrates their love for Jesus, and it’s not about the company.
 I mean, that’s a great statement.
 As you think that, would either one of you, or perhaps both of you, talk about maybe the biggest mistake that you’ve made as a leader over the last 20 years?

 Todd: Well, this might not be a mistake, but it was it was a really quick, early life lesson.
-Yeah, we had Beth and I were working there, we’d served for about three years, and we had our first staff couple report.
+We had Beth and I were working there, we’d served for about three years, and we had our first staff couple report.
 And they were missionary staff, and we’d kind of oriented them and trained them a little bit, and had a little six-month window where they got acclimated to what we do and relationships and language, etc. I sat down with the gentleman who came on staff with us, and I said, “Okay, well, here we’re going to define what you’re going to do.
 And here’s where we’re going to do it,” and he looked at me and said, “Well, I’ll pray about it.”

 And I said, “Whoa, I already prayed about it; this is where you’re going to do.”
 But, you know, it really wasn’t necessarily a bad thing that he was going to pray about it.
 But we were desperate for help; we were dying on the vine.
-We were doing; we were hosting mission trip guests, about 300 people a year.
-And, and so you know, we were working our tails off and we needed the help.
+We were doing– we were hosting mission trip guests, about 300 people a year.
+And so you know, we were working our tails off and we needed the help.
 And so it was just an early life lesson of what I call adding clarity to what we do and making sure you’re a good communicator and communicating up front.
 And that was just a huge life lesson.
 So we work really hard to give clarity to roles, clarity to what people were doing, and overcommunicate that because otherwise, it tends to end up in a tense moment.
 The end of that story was six months of tension, frustration for me going, Hey, and Beth and I laying in bed one night talking, which you should never talk about work in bed, but we were talking.
-She said, “Hey, they’re gonna leave if we don’t figure this out.”
+She said, “Hey, they’re going to leave if we don’t figure this out.”
 And so we really rallied around that and figured it out.

 Ray: Anything you’d add to that, Beth?